Sebastianhju/Runeterra-5e/2.0/Runes.md

 ## Keystones
 ### Glacial Augment  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Inspiration/GlacialAugment.png" Align=left width=20% height=20%>

-Once a turn when you immobilize a target, you can choose to cover the terrain beneath them in ice.
+When you immobilize a target, you can choose to cover the terrain beneath them in ice.
 A 15 foot radius centered around the enemy is turned to difficult terrain for enemies.
-All enemy targets standing within the area has disadvantage on all attacks and attacks against them has advantage.
+All enemy targets standing within the area gains a bane to attack rolls and attacks against them gains a boon.
 This effect lasts until you use this effect again.

-Once you have used this action it cannot be used again until 24 seconds have passed.

 The area of effect increases by 5 feet at levels 5, 9, 13 and 17.